-- Completion of a baccalaureate degree - Demonstration of academic preparedness with a minimum cumulative GPA of 3.2 or better on a 4.0 scale. - Completion of all prerequisite courses. - An essay that demonstrates written communication skills and addresses the statement on the admissions application. - For applicants whose native language is not English, scores from the Test of English as a Foreign Language (TOEFL).
+- Completion of a baccalaureate degree - Demonstration of academic preparedness with a minimum cumulative GPA of 3.2 or better on a 4.0 scale. - Completion of all prerequisite courses. - An essay that demonstrates written communication skills and addresses the statement on the admissions application.

-• Three letters of recommendation from individuals who have first-hand knowledge of the applicant's academic potential.
+- For applicants whose native language is not English, scores from the Test of English as a Foreign Language (TOEFL). - Three letters of recommendation from individuals who have first-hand knowledge of the applicant's academic potential, character, and/or work ethic.